ms-henglu/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2018-09-15/types.md

 * **principalId**: string: The principal id of resource identity.
 * **tenantId**: string: The tenant identifier of resource.
 * **type**: 'None' | 'SystemAssigned' | 'SystemAssigned,UserAssigned' | 'UserAssigned' | string: Managed identity.

+## ImportLabVirtualMachineRequest
+### Properties
+* **destinationVirtualMachineName**: string: The name of the virtual machine in the destination lab
+* **sourceVirtualMachineResourceId**: string: The full resource ID of the virtual machine to be imported.

 ## InboundNatRule
 ### Properties